javascriptiscoolpl/graphQL-tinySQL/README.md

 # Usage - GraphQL query samples

-Go to http://localhost:3000/graphql and run GraphQL query.
+By default the GraphQL server starts at http://127.0.0.1:3000/.
+You can change it or go there and run any GraphQL query sample listed below.

 ### Sample 1 - sortBy